Best Devices to Measure Golf Swing Speed (Accurate & Worth It)

 7. Garmin G82 — Best All-in-One Course and Range Device

-• GPS + launch data
+• GPS plus launch data

 • Large touchscreen

-• Bag mapping
+• Bag mapping support

 Garmin Approach® G82, Portable Golf Launch Monitor, Premium GPS Handheld, Large Color Touchscreen